-Slide the shaft sleeve (5) and rotating portion of the seal off the shaft.
-Apply oil to the sleeve and work it up under the rubber bellows.
+Remove the spring retainer (6) and the seal spring.
+Slide the shaft sleeve (5) and rotating portion of the seal off the shaft as a single unit.
+Apply oil to the sleeve and work it up under the bellows.
 Slide the rotating portion of the seal off the sleeve.

-Remove the seal plate and stationary portion of the seal.
-Lay the seal plate on a clean, flat surface with the impeller side down and use a suitably sized dowel to press the seal stationary element from the seal plate bore.
+Slide the seal plate (7) off the shaft and use a suitably sized dowel to press the seal stationary element and seat out of the seal plate from the back side.